openmv/openmv-projects/donkey-car/README.md

 Next, using the servo extension header attach channels 0 and 1 from the servo shield to the throttle and steering servo wires respectively.
 Make sure to thread the servo extension wires through the hole in the base plate.

 Now, let's tiddy everything up.
 Use the zip ties to tie down all your wires so they aren't swaying everywhere.
 You don't want your robocar accidentally destroying itself by running over one of its wires.
+Also, put the black tube that comes with your RC Car over the antenna to protect the atenna.

 Finally, if you bought the battery upgrade option remove the NiMh battery from your robocar and install the lipo battery with the XT60 to Tamiya adapter.
-MAKE SURE TO MVOE THE JUMPER ON YOUR ESC TO THE LIPO POSITION TOO!
+MAKE SURE TO MOVE THE JUMPER ON YOUR ESC TO THE LIPO POSITION TOO!

 ### Step 5 - Installing the software: